mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 To construct the input for the microflow, see [OpenAI exposed microflows](#exposed-microflows) or [GenAI Commons exposed microflows](/appstore/modules/genai-commons/#exposed-microflows).

-##### 4.3.1.2 Chat Completions (with history) {#chat-completions-with-history-technical}
+##### 4.3.1.2 Chat Completions (with History) {#chat-completions-with-history-technical}

 Use the microflow `ChatCompletions_Execute_WithHistory` to execute a chat completions API call with a [Request](/appstore/modules/genai-commons/#request) input and a [Response](/appstore/modules/genai-commons/#response) output containing the assistant's response.
 The historical messages are associated to the `Request` object.
 The `Connection` object contains the relevant information to execute the API call.
 Configure [Request](/appstore/modules/genai-commons/#request) for common parameters and [OpenAIRequest_Extension](#openairequest-extension) to use OpenAI-specific parameters.
-If no parameters are configured, the default values specified in the [OpenAI documentation](https://platform.openai.com/docs/api-reference/chat/create) will be assumed by the API.
+If no parameters are configured, the API assumes the default values specified in the [OpenAI documentation](https://platform.openai.com/docs/api-reference/chat/create).

 **Input parameters**